Co-Ez/Reminders/code/Task 1/checklist.md

 ## Important Sites ##
-https://webaim.org/resources/contrastchecker/ - this allows you to check the contrast of your colours, and if text works in that colour
+https://webaim.org/resources/contrastchecker/ - this allows you to check the contrast of your colours, and if text works in that colour grep.app - allows you to search across millions of git repos

 ## Task 1 A(i) ##
 put an x in the box when you are done with that task